 Doing off-board programming today?
 Device inventory management getting harder?

 Until now, if you had big images to program in flash during production, you needed to use the big off-board programmers or outsource that to a programming house.
-Both require a complex process to be implemented to manage device types, program versions, continuous updates to add new features, fix bugs or plug a security hole and much more.
-Today, you have an opportunity to move to in- system programming dramatically reducing the cost of the production programming process without sacrificing throughput.
+Both require a complex process to be implemented to manage device types, program versions, continuous updates to add new features, bug fixes, security patches and much more.
+Today, you have an opportunity to move to in-system programming, dramatically reducing the cost of the production programming process without sacrificing throughput.
 ScanWorks Fast Flash programming technology delivers the speed needed to make the move from off-board to in-system!

 When Cost matters ...
 ScanWorks Fast Flash technology delivers!